Mary Spaar Putrasahan would rather be a mouse.

 Diversity in the publishing industry (and everywhere else) is incredibly important.
 My work features characters of lots of different racial and ethnic backgrounds, but I never want to give anyone the wrong impression of my race (and therefore, my privilege).

-If you’re looking for Southeast Asian authors and illustrators, I highly recommend checking out creators like Lenny Wen, Christina Soontornvat, Patricia Tanumihardja, Hanna Alkaf, and Jesse Q. Sutanto!
+If you’re looking to support authors and illustrators of Southeast Asian background, I highly recommend checking out creators like Lenny Wen, Christina Soontornvat, Patricia Tanumihardja, Hanna Alkaf, and Jesse Q. Sutanto!